Xylota segnis: Biology

-This species is polyvoltin, with up to three generations per year.
+This species is polyvoltine, with up to three generations per year.
 Flight times last from April to September.
 Adults feed by grazing on anemophilous pollen grazed from surface of leaves.
 However these hoverflies rarely visits also flowers of various plants, for example Corylus avellana, Rubus idaeus, Euphorbia cyparissias, Aegopodium podagraria, Angelica sylvestris, Heracleum sphondylium, Cirsium arvense and Crataegus species.
 They also eat honey dew from aphids.

-Larvae are normally associated with decaying tree sap, but have also been found in decaying human remains.
-Larvae overwinter and pupate in the spring.
+The larvae are normally associated with decaying tree sap, but have also been found in decaying human remains.
+The larvae overwinter and pupate in the spring.